Bebbia juncea, Sweetbush Bebbia

 Threatened/Endangered Information: No data available.

-Comments: Sweetbush Bebbia is a scraggily weedy looking aromatic desert shrub often ignored by casual observers and wildflower enthusiasts alike.
-However, upon closer inspection one notices that the yellow and orange tubular flowers are quite striking especially under a 10 power lens.
+Comments: Sweetbush Bebbia is a scraggly weedy looking aromatic desert shrub often ignored by casual observers and wildflower enthusiasts alike.
+However the plants are a haven for butterflies and moths and, upon closer inspection, one notices that the yellow and orange tubular flowers are quite striking especially under a 10 power lens.

 Chuckwallas are known to relish Sweetbush Bebbia along with many other yellow flowered desert plant species.